Capabilities Model Introduction and Guide to Use

 What is the format for the Model?

 An assessment tool is provided, formatted as a questionnaire, that allows institutions to conduct a self-assessment on a series of factors across a range of perspectives.
-The assessment tool is provided as a web-based spreadsheet to facilitate collaboration among individuals or teams involved in Research Computing and Data, who can work together to assess the current capabilities.
+The assessment tool is provided as a web-based application that allows collaboration among individuals or teams involved in Research Computing and Data, who can work together to assess the current capabilities.
 The next section lays out key aspects of the Model assessment, and how organizations can go about using the tool.

 Some institutions consider this assessment work to be a measure of maturity, and are very much interested in ranking/benchmarking against their peers.
 Others prefer to focus on the capabilities that are broadly understood to constitute Research Computing and Data, as an inspiration for next steps.
 In any case, it will not generally be realistic for an institution to achieve 100% across the full range of support areas, nor would it necessarily make strategic sense to do so.